SurPun/AWS-Developer-Associate/Section 21: AWS Serverless Lambda/Notes.md

  - ECR compares each layer of a container image when it is pushed to avoid uploading and storing duplicates

 - Use them to upload large Lambda Functions (up to 10 GB)

+## 308. Lambda Versions and Aliases

+AWS Lambda Versions

+- When you work on a Lambda function, we work on $LATEST
+- When we're ready to publish a Lambda function, we create a version
+- Versions are immutable
+- Versions have increasing version numbers
+- Versions get their own ARN (Amazon Resource Name)
+- Version = code + configuration (nothing can be changed - immutable)
+- Each version of the lambda function can be accessed

+AWS Lambda Aliases

+- Aliases are pointers’ to Lambda function versions
+- We can define a‘‘dev’, test”, “Drod’’ aliases and have them point at different lambda versions
+- Aliases are mutable
+- Aliases enable Canary deployment by assigning weights to lambda functions
+- Aliases enable stable configuration of our event triggers / destinations
+- Aliases have their own ARNs
+- Aliases cannot reference aliases